IMSGlobal/caliper-spec/guides/implementation-guide.md

 This document is intended as a starting point for those looking to implement the Caliper Analytics&reg; standard in their educational software ecosystem.

-This guide can be used to get a fundamental understanding of the caliper messaging structure, review specific code examples of caliper events, and as a central hub containing links to conformance requirements and other important resources.
+This guide can be used to get a fundamental understanding of the Caliper messaging structure, review specific code examples of Caliper events, and as a central hub containing links to conformance requirements and other important resources.
 The document can also be used as a reference for collated best practices on how to use Caliper in their digital ecosystem and guidance on using Caliper in collaboration with other IMS specifications.

 This document is also meant to assist the reader in learning how to use the main Caliper specification to look up specific items during implementation.

 ## Terminology

 Learning this vocabulary in the context of the Caliper specification will be very helpful when using this document.
-Caliper Analytics describes events using _triples_, a combination of an **action** being undertaken by an **actor** to an **object**.
+Caliper Analytics describes events using [_triples_](https://en.wikipedia.org/wiki/Semantic_triple), a semantic structure that consists of the combination of an **action** being undertaken by an **actor** to an **object**.
 A good way to think of it as _someone_ (**actor**) did _something_ (**action**) to _someone/something_ (**object**)

 Here are a few useful definitions for terms used throughout this document.
 Full Caliper terminology list is available in the [Terminology section of the Caliper Spec](https://www.imsglobal.org/spec/caliper/v1p2#terminology).